wks/homepage-source/blog/_drafts/2023-02-20-ruby-immix.md

 Ruby programmers don't need to worry about freeing their objects because the garbage collector takes care of reclaiming unused objects.

-If you instantiate classes written in Ruby, the Ruby runtime knows where instance variables are held, and the GC can traverse from the object to its children.
+If you instantiate classes written in Ruby, the CRuby runtime knows where instance variables are held, and the GC can traverse from the object to its children.

+<small>*(I bet you don't know that CRuby sometimes stores instance variables in
+a global hash table outside the object.
+It's called a "GLOBAL Instance Variable TaBLe", or `global_ivtbl` for short.)*</small>

-If you instantiate *built-in* types implemented in C, Ruby still gets you covered.
+If you instantiate *built-in* types implemented in C, CRuby still gets you covered.
 CRuby developers have taught the GC how to scan those special objects by writing functions that [mark their children][gc_mark_children] and [update their reference fields][gc_update_object_references].
-Other Ruby implementations (such as JRuby, TruffleRuby, etc.) also have their own way to scan objects.

 [gc_mark_children]: https://github.com/ruby/ruby/blob/693e4dec236e14432df97010082917a3a48745cb/gc.c#L7242
 [gc_update_object_references]: https://github.com/ruby/ruby/blob/693e4dec236e14432df97010082917a3a48745cb/gc.c#L10550